tiendung1510/cnpm-19hc-group04/final-project/front-end/README.md

-# Mini Mart Super Market (Front-end) 🚀
+# Mini Mart Supper Market (Front-end) 🚀

 ## About
-An application helps all staffs at `Mini Mart Super Market` manage their jobs, assignments, work schedule and so on.
+An application helps all staffs at `Mini Mart Supper Market` manage their jobs, assignments, work schedule and so on.
 It is integrated many tools that can help the staff do his/her job faster and more effectively.

 ## Techniques